 I purchased the Hey June – Cheyenne Tunic with thoughts of using Art Gallery denim; however, when I asked to hop along with this blog hop, I knew that the hand of this rayon would lend beautifully to the style of this garment.
 Also, it would be perfect for layering since it gets colder here in the winter.
 I can pair it with a cute cardigan or a blazer and still be warm and fashionable!

 I chose to work with Winterberry Pine by Amy Sinibaldi; the beautiful deep winter tones pair perfectly with my skin and don’t clash with my ever-changing hair color.
-The small print is not a “LOOK at me print” but a nice “here I am,” which is entirely me!
+The small print is not a “LOOK at me print” but a friendly “here I am,” which is entirely me!

 Tips for Working with Rayon

-Ok, since I mainly sew garments, I decided to share some tips for working with this fabric; it’s a little slinky but not hard to use.
+Since I mainly sew garments, I decided to share some tips for working with this fabric; it’s a little slinky but not hard to use.

-First and foremost, do not forget to wash it first; it does shrink a little but not a lot, just like all the other fabric from Art Gallery Fabric that you love!
+First and foremost, do not forget to wash it first; it does shrink a little but not a lot, just like all the other fabrics from Art Gallery Fabric that you love!
 Then make sure to try not to handle the fabrics too much, this material tends to “grow” a little when treated excessively, and grainline.. make sure you’re on grain!

-Pin, Pin, Pin, and can I repeat it.
+Pin, Pin, Pin, and can I repeat it?
 PIN!
 Use superfine pins if you can; I love these from Clover 1-7/8″ Glass headpins.